yshshrm/Data-Structures-And-Algorithms-Hacktoberfest18/README.md

 Check your own profile stats after registering here: https://hacktoberfest.digitalocean.com/stats/<username>

 ### About
-This repository consists of data-structures and algorithms sorted by programming language.
+This repository consists of data-structures and algorithms which are sorted by programming language.

 ### Contributing Guidelines
 - The repository is structured language-wise i.e. algorithms in a certain language go in a specific folder.